The Verification Process

 - PHONE: Call 1-800-908-9946.
 Your information will be mailed to you within 10 days.

-- FORM 4506 and mail it or fax it to the address/number on the form.
+- MAIL: Complete a FORM 4506 and mail it or fax it to the address/number on the form.
 Your information will be mailed to you.

 **Please note: if you are married and have filed separate from your spouse, you will need to request the above information for both you and your spouse.
-Additionally, you will not be able to utilize the IRS Data Retrieval process.
+You will not be able to utilize the IRS Data Retrieval process.

 - If the IRS requires you to file a tax return based on your earnings and you have not filed, you will need to file your tax return in order to complete the verification process and receive federal financial aid.

 - If the IRS granted you an extension on filing your federal tax returns please contact the Office of Financial Aid to determine which documents are needed.

 Untaxed income and other items must be verified.
 For example: